 In his book Comic Book Hero, Barrie explains how he was the editor of Tiger from 1969, after these strips appeared originally.
 He turned the comic into one with exclusively sports-related strips but he always had a fondness for Logan.
 Back to the special and perhaps the couple of reprinted pin ups and the Logan pages were marked for something else but after the cancellation of the comic plans changed.
 A very real possibility.

-Before a very special ending to the issue there’s one more strip.
+Before a very special ending to the issue there’s one more strip to read.
 Wildcat fans will know that must mean it’s time for David Robinson‘s Joe Alien, although not in his usual full-colour format which is a shame (in fact apart from the pin ups and a readers’ drawing spread the whole issue is black and white) but Ron Smith’s artwork still shines.
 The strip itself finally gives us some background information on the interesting character and how he ended up as the last of his race.
 In fact, for fans of his this was a hugely important strip!

-One final feature rounds off this edition of Wildcat and it’s a special Back to the Drawing Board spread of Ian Kennedy’s original design sketches for the Wildcat itself and some of its characters.
-At the time of writing this Ian has only recently passed, so seeing these drawings, as well as his superb cover (which is on the back as well) is tinged with sadness.
-I’ve always loved his Wildcat design, his originality not only with its shape but also its bright colours and I think we can all agree he did a superb job of realising Barrie’s wish for a truly diverse cast of exciting heroes, which was rare.
+One final feature rounds off this edition and it’s a special Back to the Drawing Board spread of Ian Kennedy’s original design sketches for the Wildcat itself and some of its characters.
+At the time of writing this Ian has only recently passed, so seeing these drawings and his superb cover (which is on the back as well) is tinged with sadness.
+I’ve always loved his Wildcat design and his originality, not only with its shape but also its bright colours.
+I think we can all agree he also did a superb job of realising Barrie’s desire for a truly diverse cast of exciting heroes, which was rare.